 In fact, learning the Russian alphabet ahead of your classes will ensure that you’re well prepared for your tutoring sessions and can help you space out your lessons, which will both help you learn and save you some money.
 The best thing to do is to break the letters down into several categories (like we’ve done below, or by consonants and vowels), in order to really master each letter.

 Before moving onto another study sheet, the student should make sure they’ve truly learned each letter and its pronunciation, as well as constantly reviewing the previous lessons.

 In order to master the Russian alphabet and its pronunciation, students can also use:

 In order to make studying as fun as possible, students can use different memorization techniques.
 For many students, mind-mapping techniques can be highly efficient in order to combine mental and physical elements for a holistic association for each letter and its pronunciation – by visualizing the Russian pronunciation, the student will find it easy to retain Russian vocabulary.

-In order to further deepen their Russian knowledge, students might also choose to sign up for private Russian courses!
+In order to further deepen their Russian knowledge, students might also choose to sign up for private Russian lessons!

 Here, a bilingual or native Russian speaker will be totally at the disposition of the student to provide a structured framework in which they can learn the language.
-You can find Russian courses in New York, (and elsewhere in the US), where the student will cover:
+You can find Russian courses London wide, (and elsewhere in the UK), where the student will cover:

 Taking Russian classes is a great way to work on your accent and prepare to travel to Russia!